Radium Girls: Radiation poisoning

 Dentists were among the first to see numerous problems among dial painters, including dental pain, loose teeth, lesions, and ulcers, as well as the failure of tooth extractions to heal.
 Many of the women developed anemia, bone fractures, and necrosis of the jaw, a condition now known as radium jaw.
-The women also experienced suppression of menstruation and sterility.
+The women also experienced sterility and suppression of menstruation.

 Although there were claims that the above conditions were caused by X-rays the women received to investigate their health problems, the amount of radiation absorbed would be inconsequential compared to the amount they were exposed to daily at radium dial factories.
 As the factory workers' health deteriorated they sought medical attention for problems ranging from dental problems to cancer.
 Columbia University specialist Frederick Flynn was an industrial toxicologist in contract with the USRC.
 Flynn and many other doctors referred to the patients lacked medical training and licenses to practice.
-It turned out at least one of the examinations was a ruse, part of a campaign of disinformation started by the defense contractor.
+It turned out that at least one of the examinations was a ruse, part of a campaign of disinformation started by the defense contractor.
 USRC and other watch-dial companies rejected claims that the affected workers were suffering from exposure to radium.
 For some time, doctors, dentists, and researchers complied with requests from the companies not to release their data.
-In 1923 the first dial painter died and, before her death, her jaw fell away from her skull.
+In 1923, the first dial painter died and, before her death, her jaw fell away from her skull.
 By 1924, 50 women who had worked at the plant were ill, and a dozen had died.
-At the urging of the companies, medical professionals attributed worker deaths to other causes.
-Syphilis, a notorious sexually transmitted infection at the time, was often cited in attempts to smear the reputations of the women.
-The company also claimed that they had hired "a great many people who were physically unfit to procure employment in other lines of industry" as an act of kindness.